 Optical fibers are commonly produced from glass, plastic and synthetically fused silica, often called silica or quartz fiber.
 Each type has its own advantages and drawbacks.
 For data communication applications, silica fiber is the overwhelming choice.
-For illumination and sensing applications, glass fiber is the better choice for cost and NA reasons, while plastic excels for ease of assembly in applications that do not require operating temperatures above 175 degrees F. (70°C).
+For illumination and sensing applications, glass fiber is probably a better choice for cost and acceptance angle considerations, while plastic excels for ease of assembly in applications that do not require operating temperatures above 175 degrees F. (70°C).